The First $100,000 is the Hardest – the Miracle of Compound Interest

 In simple terms, compound interest is the interest you earn on your interest.
 When used in investing, the growth rate is more relevant.
 That may be confusing at first but let me show you an example to illustrate what I mean.

 The above is a simple example that assumes you invest $10,000 in year one and leave it alone.
 The interest rate is set at 8%.
 Note that 8% is not a realistic “interest” rate when it comes to a bank account.
 When I talk about these bigger returns, I’m talking about numbers you can achieve via investments in stocks.
-More on that later but the concept still applies in a similar fashion although stock returns are going to be less consistent than a bank account.
+More on that later.
+However, the concept still applies in a similar fashion although stock returns are going to be less consistent than a bank account.

 You can see that in year one, you essentially make 8%($800/$10000) taking your total to $10,800.